joimb9064/vulnerable-lab/README.md

 ## Log4j PoC

-Modify the poc.py file to point to the jAVA_HOME as follows:
+Modify the poc.py file to point to the JAVA_HOME as follows:
 ```
 …
 #!/usr/bin/env python3